Big, bigger, Phuket

 Safety in Phuket

-Here are three things to keep in mind:
+Here are five things to keep in mind:

-- The biggest danger in Phuket is probably the traffic – particularly if you’re driving a scooter.
+- Traffic.
+This is probably the biggest danger in Phuket – particularly if you’re driving a scooter.
 Always wear a helmet, drive cautiously and make sure to stick to the left side of the road.

-- In addition, the nightlife (especially in Patong) is known to be quite crazy.
-If you go out on places like Bangla Road, be sure to keep a close eye on both your drink and your wallet.
+- Nightlife.
+Especially in Patong, it’s known to be quite crazy.
+If you go out to places like Bangla Road, be sure to keep a close eye on both your drink and your wallet.

-- Unfortunately, there have been accidents on boat trips in the past.
+- Boat trips.
+Unfortunately, there have been accidents in the past.
 Make sure to read reviews beforehand and confirm that life jackets are available for everyone.
 The quality of the experience often reflects the price.

 Below, we’ll cover the best ways to get around Phuket, including renting a scooter and the systems for buses and taxis.